krfong916/fullcourtpressed/algorithms/leet/leet-notes.md

 - this can be solved without recursion or loops
 - how about using logarithm properties?

+404: Sum of Left Leaves

+- We can process a tree using a queue
+  - The order that we addi to the queue determines the kind of tree traversal (pre, in, post)
+- Recursive, think of the cases:
+  - What is my simple base case?
+  - What variables can I use to define a leaf and if the leaf is a left subtree?

 417: Pacific Atlantic Water Flow

 - DFS graph traversal